 About the energy bills rebate

 On 3 February 2022, the government announced support to help households with rising energy bills including a one-off £150 energy payment to Council Tax payers in bands A to D. All rebate payments had to be made by 30 September 2022.

-Who can get a rebate
+Who could get a rebate?

-- the property is in Council Tax band A to D (this includes property that is valued in band E but has an alternative valuation band of band D, because of a disabled band reduction)
+- the property was in Council Tax band A to D (this includes property that is valued in band E but has an alternative valuation band of band D, because of a disabled band reduction)

 The eligible exemption classes are:

-- Class N – Properties occupied solely by students, school or college leavers or non-British spouses of students
+- Class N – properties occupied solely by students, school or college leavers or non-British spouses of students

-- Class S – Properties occupied only by a person or persons aged under 18
+- Class S – properties occupied only by a person or persons aged under 18

-- Class U – Properties occupied solely by persons who are severely mentally impaired
+- Class U – properties occupied solely by persons who are severely mentally impaired

-- Class W – Annexes or self-contained parts of a property which are occupied by dependant relatives of the occupants of the main property
+- Class W – annexes or self-contained parts of a property which are occupied by dependant relatives of the occupants of the main property

-Who cannot get a rebate
+Who could not get a rebate?

-The following properties are not eligible:
+The following properties were not eligible:

 - second homes